allada/bsc-archive-snapshot/README.md

 | s3://public-blockchain-snapshots/bsc/

 This path is public, but is configured as requester-pays.
 This means you'll need an AWS account in order access/download them.
-This is because I calculated that a full download would cost \~$15USD in just data transfer costs as of 2021-06-19.
+This is because I calculated that a full download will cost ~$1,900USD in just data transfer costs as of 2021-11-15.
 You may greatly reduce this cost to nearly zero by using AWS in us-west-2 region.
-In such case, you should only need to pay for the cost of the api request (ie: <$0.00001USD).
+In such case, you should only need to pay for the cost of the api request (ie: <$1.00USD).

 # Download and build a full archive node
 As reference code I have provided: `build_archive_node.sh` in this repo.